yegor256/blog/static/talks.md

 [slides](http://www.slideshare.net/YegorBugayenko/need-it-robust-make-it-fragile),
 [photos](https://www.facebook.com/yegor256/posts/10209535256568224),
 [video](https://www.youtube.com/watch?v=nCGBgI1MNwE).
+Surprisingly, the conference was very good.
+Just two tracks for about 400 attendees, motivated audience, good equipment, video recording, etc. What I obviously didn't like was the venue (not really comfortable), the mess with the schedule (my talk was delayed for over 30 minutes), and an absense of focus on some specific subject.
+Aside from that, it was a positive experience.

 <div class="talk-event"/>
+<aside class="venue-rate orange">C</aside>
 <img src="https://scontent-waw1-1.xx.fbcdn.net/t31.0-8/s960x960/13235513_10209525003391901_2165146089875305269_o.jpg" class="past-talk" alt="I T.A.K.E.
 Unconference 2016"/>
 Microservices as Chat Bots;
 [I T.A.K.E.
 Unconference 2016](http://itakeunconf.com/);